-With Kate Middleton in labor, it's only a matter of days before the heir to the throne moves into the royal nursery.
+With Kate Middleton due any day now, it's only a matter of time before Prince George's new sibling moves into the royal nursery.
 And while we probably won't get a peek into the sure-to-be-stunning room for some time, London's Grosvenor House is helping us fill the void in a truly royal way.
 The hotel, along with Dragons of Walton Street, has transformed one of its Premium Park View Suites into the "Suite Dreams" nursery, a quintessentially British room filled with bespoke, handcrafted, and hand-painted nursery furnishings inspired by the hotel's rich history and idyllic views of Hyde Park.

 Dragons of Walton Street is no stranger to royal nurseries.
 The Mayfair-based shop was the decorator of choice for Prince William's, Prince Harry's, and their cousins Princess Beatrice's and Princess Eugenie's nurseries.
 While in London for the Cybex by Jeremy Scott launch event, I visited the quaint store and saw its beautiful designs firsthand — including the exclusive license for Beatrix Potter.
 They're nothing short of exquisite.
 For this project, Dragons commissioned five different artists to create new artwork for the suite.
 The total price tag for all the furniture included in the suite would be a whopping $39,640!